dcasota/esxionarm-scripts/windows11/README.md

 ![ESXiOnArmWithWindows11PreviewVM](https://github.com/dcasota/esxionarm-scripts/blob/main/windows11/pics/esxionarm_w11.png)
 # Windows 11 virtual machine on ESXi on Arm on a Raspberry Pi 4B
-This is a step-by-step guide how to install a Microsoft Windows 11 virtual machine on ESXi on Arm on a Raspberry Pi 4B.
+This homelab guide explains how to install a Microsoft Windows 11 virtual machine on ESXi on Arm on a Raspberry Pi 4B.
 For ESXi on Arm on a Raspberry Pi 4B have a look to the main chapter.

 January 2022: